Start a Check-in

 List.
 Everyone in the group is listed on the screen and you just tick who is attending.

-If you chose 'search' as the method - you are then asked if you want to do family check in.
-This will list all family members beside the person searched for, then the family can check themselves in altogether.
-If you choose 'no' then the people in the group found in the search are listed separately.
+If you chose Search, you are asked if you want to do a family check-in.
+This will list all family members beside the person searched for, and the family can check themselves in together.
+If you choose No the people in the group found in the search are listed separately.

 7. Lock Screen

-Once you have chosen these options - and clicked 'start check in' you are presented with the check in screen.
+Once you have chosen these options - and clicked Start check-in you are presented with the check-in screen.
 At the top of the screen is the list of admin options - and a padlock - which locks the screen.
-It's recommended you click this.
+It's recommended you select this.

 checkin-go.png

-Once the padlock is clicked - you are reminded of the lock code - then the screen is locked.
+Once the padlock is selected you are reminded of the lock code, and the screen is locked.

 checkin-locked.png